woman with geriatric babesia receiving medication from nurse

 He died within 60 hours of admission to the tertiary care center.

-Post-mortem tests were positive for Human Monocytic Ehrlichiosis, the cause of Ehrlichia.
+Post-mortem tests were positive for Human Monocytic Ehrlichiosis.
 He was never treated with doxycycline, the most commonly prescribed medication for Ehrlichia.

-Krause and colleagues reported that a 10-day course of Mepron and Zithromax would be as effective as clindamycin and quinine and have less side effects.
-[3] The Medicare beneficiaries were far more likely to be prescribed Mepron with Zithromax than clindamycin and quinine.
-[1]
+Krause and colleagues reported that a 10-day course of atovaquone and azithromycin would be as effective as clindamycin and quinine with fewer side effects.
+Medicare beneficiaries were far more likely to be prescribed atovaquone with azithromycin than clindamycin and quinine.

-Some patients with Geriatric Babesia require longer treatment.
-Krause and colleagues reported immunocompromised and elderly patients were more likely to need longer term therapy.”
-[4]
+However, some geriatric babesia patients require longer treatment.
+Krause and colleagues reported immunocompromised and elderly patients were more likely to need longer term therapy.

-In another paper, the authors point out that, “Such patients generally require antibabesial treatment for >or=6 weeks to achieve cure, including 2 weeks after parasites are no longer detected on blood smear.”
-[4]
+“Such patients generally require antibabesial treatment for ≥6 weeks to achieve cure, including 2 weeks after parasites are no longer detected on blood smear.”

-More than one-third of Geriatric Babesia patients were not treated with anti-Babesia treatment during their evaluation.
+More than one-third of geriatric babesia patients were not treated with anti-Babesia medication during their evaluation.
 The study was not designed to determine if the elderly were subsequently treated.

-For immunocompromised patients, we suggest monitoring Babesia parasitemia using peripheral blood smears even after they become asymptomatic and until blood smears are negative.
-PCR testing should be considered if blood smears have become negative but symptoms persist (weak recommendation, moderate-quality evidence).
+For immunocompromised patients, the IDSA suggests monitoring parasitemia using peripheral blood smears even after they become asymptomatic and until blood smears are negative.
+PCR testing should be considered if blood smears have become negative but symptoms persist.

 However, some patients can relapse.
 “A few cases of relapse despite at least 6 consecutive weeks of atovaquone plus azithromycin demonstrate that resistance to atovaquone and/or azithromycin can emerge in highly immunocompromised patients during an extended course of this antibiotic combination,” wrote Krause et al.